Bakudankun/qline.vim/README.md

 # If visible_condition results in Falsy, or the content results in empty string,
 # the component is collapsed.
 # Funcrefs are evaluated in the context of the window of the drawing status line.
-# Note that in Vim9, functions cannot use non-autoload functions that are later
-# defined.
-Use `eval()` to work around.
   component: {
     fileinfo: {
       content: () =>